keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

 class: at
 ---

-### In 2016 I transitioned from 4 years of working as a web and graphic designer to working on digital products full-time.
-After interviewing with a few companies I landed at Apartment Therapy.
-The team culture, engineering focus and commitment to quality have afforded me incredible learning opportunities.
-One of the most memorable projects we approached involved trying to deliver personalized content to our readers.

-### The Challenges and Goals
+### The Challenge, Hypothesis and Goals

-_How can we deliver personalized content options to readers?_
+**Challenge:** _How can we deliver personalized content options to readers?_

-Our working hypothesis was that by implementing and testing data driven recommendation APIs, we could deliver more opportunities for readers to read better content.
-We already used Parse.ly for editorial analytics, so pulling recommendations from their API was a relatively low hurdle.
+**Hypothesis:** By implementing and testing data driven recommendation APIs, we can deliver more opportunities for readers to read better content.

+**Background:** We already used Parse.ly for editorial analytics, so pulling recommendations from their API was a relatively low hurdle.
 In addition to Parse.ly we planned to test LiftIgniter, a machine learning API for making recommendations.
-Our editorial goal was to deliver more effective content recommendations on article pages.
-Our business goals sat on the shoulders of our Engagement OKR for the quarter.
-It stands to reason that readers finding more and better content should raise our content share-ability and in turn visibility for impressions.
+We had been using Parse.ly for a limited number of users and saw a very slight upward trend in related metrics, but nothing crazy.

+**Editorial Goal:** Deliver better content recommendations on article pages.
+**Metrics:** Time on site and page views.

+**Business Goal:** Raise view-ability numbers for advertising impressions.
+**Metrics:** Viewability, impressions and CTR for ads in DFP.

+**User Goals:** Make it easier and more fun to read AT Media properties by making relevant content easier to find.
+**Metrics:** Social sharing and sessions.

 ### The Process
 Out of the gate our cross-functional team came together to define a common-sense scope for our project.
 What came out of that were a few ideas on how we could make this engaging and fun for users to navigate the three categories of content we want to deliver: